straight-shoota/crinja/README.md

 There are already some [template engines for crystal](https://github.com/veelenga/awesome-crystal#template-engine).
 But if you want control structures and dynamic expressions without some sort of Domain Specific Language, there is only [Embedded Crystal (ECR)](https://crystal-lang.org/api/0.21.1/ECR.html), which is a part of Crystal's standard library.
 It uses macros to convert templates to Crystal code and embed them into the source at compile time.
 So for every change in a template, you have to recompile the binary.
 This approach is certainly applicable for many projects and provides very fast template rendering.
 The downside is, you need a crystal build stack for template design.
 This makes it impossible to render dynamic, user defined templates, that can be changed at runtime.

 Jinja2 is a powerful, mature template engine with a great syntax and proven language design.
+Its philosophy is:

+> Application logic is for the controller, but don't make the template designer's life difficult by restricting functionality too much.

+Jinja derived from the [Django Template Language](http://docs.djangoproject.com/en/dev/ref/templates/builtins/).
+While it comes from web development and is heavily used there ([Flask](http://flask.pocoo.org/))
-It was derived from the [Django Template Language](http://docs.djangoproject.com/en/dev/ref/templates/builtins/) and has quite a number of implementations and adaptations in other languages:
+[Ansible](https://ansible.com/) and [Salt](http://www.saltstack.com/) use it for dynamic enhancements of configuration data.
+It has quite a number of implementations and adaptations in other languages:

 * [Jinjava](https://github.com/HubSpot/jinjava) - Jinja2 implementation in Java, but uses [Unified Expression Language](https://uel.java.net/) (`javaex.el`) instead of python-like expressions.
 It served as an inspiration for some parts of Crinja.
 * [Liquid](https://shopify.github.io/liquid/) - Jinja2-inspired template engine in Ruby